bharath12b5/mvn-linux/Building-Ruby-MongoDB-Driver.md

-The [MongoDB Ruby Driver](http://docs.mongodb.org/ecosystem/drivers/ruby/) can be built for Linux on z Systems running SLES 12, SLES 11, RHEL 7 and RHEL 6 by following these instructions.
+The [MongoDB Ruby Driver](http://docs.mongodb.org/ecosystem/drivers/ruby/) can be built for Linux on z Systems running SLES 12, SLES 11, RHEL 7, RHEL 6 and Ubuntu 16.04 by following these instructions.
 Versions 2.2.4 have been successfully built & tested this way.

 _**General Notes:**_
 _i) When following the steps below please use a standard permission user unless otherwise specified._